Keep Your Accounts Safe Following a Data Breach

 1. Set Up Transaction Alerts

-Keep a watchful eye for unauthorized account transactions.
-Most financials institutions have transaction alerts available within online banking, to be notified anytime transactions of a certain level happen on your account.
+Keep a watchful eye for unauthorized account transactions on your savings and checking accounts.
+Most financial institutions have transaction alerts available within online banking, to be notified anytime transactions of a certain level happen on your account.
 Rivermark has a variety of account alert types.

 2. Be Aware of Phishing Attempts